sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 When enabling this feature, we currently recommend a default `groupsCacheTTL` of `72` (hours, or 3 days).
 A lower value can be set if your teams and organizations change frequently, though the chosen value must be at least several hours for the cache to be leveraged in the event of being rate-limited (which takes [an hour to recover from](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting)).

-Cache invaldiation happens automatically on certain webhook events, so it is recommended to configure webhook support when using cached permissions sync.
+Cache invalidation happens automatically on certain webhook events, so it is recommended to configure webhook support when using cached permissions sync.
 Caches can also be [manually invalidated](#manually-invalidate-caches) if necessary.

 #### Manually invalidate caches